 I outsource GoogleAds and my back office to Anne Martin of Uildriks Management, because he can do that much better.
 Then I can focus full-time on the creative part, because that’s what I’m good at and what makes me happiest.

-In addition, of course, I keep a close eye on voting trends by regularly watching an evening’s commercials and following up.
+In addition, of course, I keep a close eye on vocing trends by regularly watching an evening TVcommercials instead of Netflix and parroting.

 In addition, I use the rest of my time (when I’m not pitching in) to work on my business, entrepreneurship that is.
 I exercise a lot and regularly skip parties to keep my voice in top condition.
-Now, more than ten years after the kick-off, I can say definitively, I did it!
+Now, more than ten years after the kick-off, I can say definitively, I nailed it to the max!

 For example, I speak in daily and have many repeat clients.
 AND, most importantly, I am always there for my children, because that’s what I was all about.
 But it was a lonely rollercoaster ride.
 Filled with frustration, tears, half a burnout, an empty bank account, but also a good dose of endurance, the necessary help and a few fluke.